 In the News – SupplyChainDive Article

 “A recent survey of 549 industry professionals by Warehousing Education and Research Council (WERC) found 35% of warehouses are not using WMS as of 2018.
-That might be startling, but even more so, they found companies still using Excel as their primary operating system…”
+Why would companies be so slow in adopting a WMS?
+While the statistics may be startling, they found companies still using Excel as their primary operating system even more so…”